simulationcraft/simc/READ_ME_FIRST.txt

-When using the armory= or wowhead= options to download a profile, the save= parm can be used to generate a script: simcraft.exe armory=us,Llane,Segv save=Segv.simcraft
+When using the armory= or wowhead= options to download a profile, the save= parm can be used to generate a script: simcraft.exe armory=us,Llane,Segv save=Segv.simcraft simcraft.exe wowhead=14320165 save=Paladin_T9_05_11_55.simcraft

-Unix users will find that these generated script file can be marked as executable and then simply be invoked directly via #! magic.
+Unix users will find that these generated script files can be marked as executable and then simply be invoked directly via #! magic.

 Windows users may take advantage of the SIMCRAFT.BAT and SCALE_FACTORS.BAT utiities by drag-n-dropping script files onto these icons.
-They will generate output of the form "script.txt" and "script.html".
+They will generate output in the form "script.txt" and "script.html".

 For example: